Ernyoke/certified-aws-solutions-architect-professional/07-databases/dynamodb.md

 - **Must be created with the base table!**
 - We can have at max 5 LSIs per base table
-- LSIs are alternative sort key, same partition key
+- LSIs allow an alternative sort key, but with the same partition key
 - They share the same RCU and WCU with the main table
 - Attributes which can be projected into LSIs: `ALL`, `KEYS_ONLY`, `INCLUDE` (we can specifically pick which attribute to be included)
-- Indexes are sparse: only items which have a value in the index alternative sort key are added to the index
+- Local Secondary Indexes are sparse: only items which have a value in the index alternative sort key are added to the index

 ### Global Secondary Indexes (GSI)

 - They can be created at any time
 - It is a default limit of 20 GSIs per base table
 - We cane define different partition and sort keys
-- GSIs have their own RCU and WCU allocations
+- GSIs have their own RCU and WCU allocations in case we are using provisioned capacity
-- Attributes projected into the index: `ALL`, `KEYS_ONLY`, `INCLUDE`
+- Attributes which can be projected into an index: `ALL`, `KEYS_ONLY`, `INCLUDE`
-- GSIs are also sparce, only items which have values in the new PK and optional SK are added to the index
+- GSIs are also sparse, only items which have values in the new PK and optional SK are added to the index
 - GSIs are always eventually consistent, the data is replicated from the main table

 ### LSI and GSI Considerations

-- We have to be careful with the projection, more capacity is consumed if we project unnecessary attributes
+- We have to be careful with the projections, more capacity is consumed if we project unnecessary attributes
 - If we don't project a specific attribute and require that when querying the index, it will fetch the data from the main table, the query becoming inefficient
 - AWS recommends using GSIs as default, LSI only when strong consistency is required

 ## DynamoDB Streams and Triggers

-- A stream is a time ordered list of item changes in a DynamoDB table
+- A DynamoDB stream is a time ordered list of item changes in a DynamoDB table
-- A stream is a 24H rolling window
+- A DynamoDB stream is a 24H rolling window of these changes.
+Behind the scenes uses Kinesis Streams
 - Streams has to be enabled per table basis
 - Streams record inserts, updates and deletes
 - We can create different view types influencing what is in the stream